October 6, 2022

 A random doorway in the forest

-The cemetery was for foreign soldiers from Morocco who came to Spain to augment Franco’s forces in the Spanish Civil War between 1936-39.
+The cemetery was for foreign soldiers from Morocco who came to Spain to augment Franco’s forces during the Spanish Civil War between 1936 and 1939.
 This “Army of Africa” was made up of approximately 60,000 Moroccan troops, and nearly one-third of them died in the conflict.

-These Moroccan soldiers were mostly Muslim, so they couldn’t be buried in the Catholic cemeteries.
+These Moroccan soldiers were mostly Muslim.
+So they couldn’t be buried in the Catholic cemeteries.
 Instead, local cemeteries were established to inter them according to Islamic burial principles.
-Thus, what Liva and I were looking here in the forest at wasn’t an empty space surrounded by four tall walls.
+Thus, what Liva and I were looking at here in the forest wasn’t an empty space surrounded by four tall walls.
 It was actually a cemetery from the Spanish Civil War.

 Peeking into the cemetery